The Academic Diving Program

-Florida State University's Academic Diving Program, established in 1975, oversees and supports underwater research for students, faculty, and staff from the FSU Coastal & Marine Laboratory, the departments of Anthropology, Biological Science, Earth Ocean and Atmospheric Science, Geography, and the Center for Ocean-Atmospheric Prediction Studies.
+Florida State University's Academic Diving Program, established in 1975, oversees and supports underwater research for students, faculty, and staff from the FSU Coastal & Marine Laboratory, the departments of Anthropology, Earth Ocean and Atmospheric Science, Geography, and the Department of Biological Sciences.
 While much of the work is conducted in the northeastern Gulf of Mexico, research studies extend as far south as Panama and Belize and north, all the way up to British Columbia, Canada.

 The program also provides scientific diver training for faculty, staff, and students requiring diving as part of their research or job responsibilities.
 The training follows the guidelines set by the American Academy of Underwater Sciences (AAUS) and requires scientific divers to have a higher level of training and proficiency than most recreational divers.
 Authorization to dive within the program requires a minimum of 100 hours of cumulative training, including a minimum of 12 training dives.
 Additionally, AAUS Scientific Diver authorization requires that divers be affiliated with an AAUS Organizational Member (OM) to maintain active status.
 To learn more about training, visit the Diving Program Workshops page.

 For questions, please contact the DSO, Chris Peters at firstname.lastname@example.org or call (850) 697-2078.